library(skimr)

 select(year, sex) |>

 In the code chunk, we selected our two variables of interest (year and sex), then we requested a summary table of this subsetted data frame, stratified by sex.
 The table relies just on the defaults of tbl_summary() — and the default for a numeric, continuous variable1 is to print the median and interquartile range (IQR).
 This isn’t terribly useful in this context.
 So, we need to add customization to get a more useful table.
 There are many options available to create a table that is right for your application.
-In this Module we’ll study a few, and you can explore on your own if you are so inclined.
-Here’s a new version of the graph that adds customization.
+Here’s a new version of the table that adds customization.

 nsduh_20092019 |>